anza-xyz/agave/net/README.md

 ## Tips

+### Inscrutable "nothing works everything times out state"
+ Note that net.sh and `gce.sh info` commands do not actually check if all the nodes are still alive in gcloud, they just assume the config file information is correct.
+So if your nodes got killed/timed out they will lie to you.
+In such case, just use `gce.sh delete` to reset.
 ### Running the network over public IP addresses
 By default private IP addresses are used with all instances in the same availability zone to avoid GCE network egress charges.
 However to run the